bowo-prasetyo/forkbuild/docs/Architecture.md

 incrementally — BrickAdded creates one mesh, BrickRemoved deletes one, BuildingAdded/BuildingRemoved handle a whole building at once (e.g. on initial load).
 There is no render(world) sweep.
-MeshRegistry maps brick id &lt;-&gt; mesh (bidirectional) plus brick id -&gt; building id, so removal never has to search the scene graph and a raycast hit can be resolved straight back to a brick/building id.
+MeshRegistry maps brick id <-> mesh (bidirectional) plus brick id -> building id, so removal never has to search the scene graph and a raycast hit can be resolved straight back to a brick/building id.
-BuildingRenderer -&gt; BrickRenderer resolve each brick's definitionId against the registry, then ask renderer/ThreeBrickFactory.js — the renderer-side counterpart to BrickRegistry — to build the actual mesh.
+BuildingRenderer -> BrickRenderer resolve each brick's definitionId against the registry, then ask renderer/ThreeBrickFactory.js — the renderer-side counterpart to BrickRegistry — to build the actual mesh.
 Owns the scene, camera, lights, grid, and render loop.
 Owns no game state,